-From April 2017 to March 2018, investees created over $38.7M of economic value for under-served communities globally
+From January 2019 to December 2019, investees created over $29.7M of economic value for under-served communities globally.

-Investment in agribusiness companies are especially challenging and risky investments due in part to climate, market volatility and supply chain bottlenecks.
+Investment in agribusiness companies is especially challenging and risky investments due in part to climate, market volatility, and supply chain bottlenecks.
 Yet, they create unrivaled opportunities for lasting wealth-creation that can lift large numbers of people out of poverty.
 As such, our portfolio has a growing concentration in agriculture.

 In many cases, agribusinesses provide assistance to transition farmers from subsistence crops and local market sales to products suitable for higher value and international markets, therefore helping them increase their incomes.

 GBF’s handcrafted manufacturing investees provide economic opportunities to artisans by connecting them with global consumer markets.
 Our business advisory services help investees obtain international certifications to access an expanded market, earn higher returns and increase revenue as well as the quality and capacity of production.

 Over the last 12 months, from January 2019 to December 2019, GBF’s handcrafted manufacturing investees supported more than 21,102 artisans and generated $6M in income

 Our handcrafted manufacturing portfolio includes investees worldwide who specialize in production, raw material supply, wholesale and distribution, marketing and retail sales.